 When we get preliminary indications of bacteria in any test, we move quickly to disinfect the system with chlorine and are able to do so within 24 hours.
-In 2009, we operated our chlorine feed system from mid July through early December.
-We were surprised that samples had a presence of any bacteria in September with a chlorine residual throughout the system.
+In 2010, we operated our chlorine feed system from late May through October and started it up again in mid December.